-Liz has just completed her PhD funded by an Alzheimer’s Society studentship investigating how different neuroimaging techniques may be used to improve the quality of clinical trials in FTD.
-She has a BSc in Cognitive Neuroscience and a joint BSc/BA from the University of Melbourne in Australia, and an MSc in Clinical and Experimental Medicine from UCL.
-She started her PhD in 2014 having worked as a research assistant in neuroimaging at UCL prior to this.
+Liz was a PhD student funded by an Alzheimer’s Society studentship.
+Her work investigated how different neuroimaging techniques could be used to improve the quality of clinical trials in FTD.
+She had previously undertaken a BSc in Cognitive Neuroscience at the University of Melbourne in Australia, and an MSc in Clinical and Experimental Medicine at UCL.
+She completed her PhD in 2020.

 - 11th ICFTD (Sydney, November 2018): Comparison of automated segmentation tools in FTD: Implications for imaging biomarker choice in clinical trials.